Cherries: A Gout Sufferer’s Favorite Fruit

 How does a gout sufferer consume cherries?

-Eating cherries in their many forms and varieties, like canned, frozen, raw, cooked, tart, pill, sweet and black are thought of been beneficial to treat gout.
+Eating cherries in their many forms and varieties, like canned, frozen, raw, cooked, tart, pill, sweet and black are thought of been beneficial to help control gout.
 Consuming dried cherries, fresh or juiced are all good.
-Eating about 25 cherries are ten times stronger than aspirin and other ordinary pain-relievers.
+Eating about 25 cherries are ten times stronger than aspirin and other ordinary pain-relievers it is claimed.
 But if you get a gout attack or flare up, how many cherries should you eat?
-Some suggest that 30 to 40 every 4 hours is advisable during a gout attack and the same amount daily for prevention reasons; or simply eat minimum a cup of fresh or dried cherries after each meal, which is very effective for the pain treatment.
+Some suggest that 30 to 40 every 4 hours is advisable during a gout attack and the same amount daily for prevention reasons; or simply eat minimum a cup of fresh or dried cherries after each meal, which may be very effective for the pain treatment.

 You can easily find cherry juice in your local health food store or online.
-It might seem strange that cherries would lower your risk of gout, as this condition is often associated with sugar, fructose and fruit juice consumption.
-But you only need to eat a small amount of cherries to get the benefit, meaning the sugar contribution is small.
+It might seem strange that cherries would help control your gout, as this condition is often associated with sugar, fructose and fruit juice consumption.
+But you may only need to eat a small amount of cherries to get the benefit, meaning the sugar contribution is small.
 10 sweet cherries or 1 cup of sour cherries contain about 4 grams of fructose, 25 cherries would put you at 10 grams of fructose.

 On a side note, whenever looking for cherry-based products it would be better if made of tart cherries, because they are the ones more effective among all other cherries to fight arthritis, working better in the prevention and treatment of this painful condition, by reducing the levels of uric acid and breaking up the crystals that are responsible for the joint pain.
 Generally, tart cherries have been found to have higher concentrations of phenolics and anthocyanins than sweet cherries.
 Tart cherries are also slightly lower in sugar.